geoffreybennett/alsa-scarlett-gui/FAQ.md

 If you do the recommended/required (depending on the model) firmware update, MSD Mode will automatically be turned off.

-## What is the purpose of these drivers if they're not needed for basic audio?
+## What is the purpose of these drivers if they’re not needed for basic audio?

 These drivers are for users who want more control over their interface.
 They allow for detailed manipulation of: